rharish21/100-Days_of_Code_Challenge/Day89/README.md

 - **User Authentication**: Users can register, log in, and log out to manage their personal to-do lists.
 - **Task Management**: Create, update, and delete tasks.
-- **Database Integration**: Uses SQLite to store user data and tasks.
+- **Database Integration**: Uses SQLite to store user data and tasks
 - **Responsive Design**: Built with **Bootstrap** for a clean and responsive user interface.

 ---